PsyForge

 For more information than what is in this document, please see the Documentation Site.

-Here is how to start making a basic experiment.
+Here is how to make a new project.

 Add PsyForge as a submodule to your project